Important COVID-19 Update: We offer free consultations via phone, video, or in-person. Here’s information about our process during this time.

 Free Estate Planning Reports

 When you work with our extremely knowledgeable law firm, estate planning is an ongoing process.
 We’re dedicated to keeping your plan updated by reviewing your estate plan with you as significant changes in your life occur.
 No matter what happens—marriage, birth, a death in the family, impending college costs, divorce, or remarriage—our law office will see to it that you’re well-prepared for the future.
-Contact our law firm now for a free consultation.
+Contact The Heritage Law Center now for a consultation by calling (617) 765-9307.